 Part 2 covers programmatic issues.
 As has been true in the past, the review of the individual projects illuminates a set of broader policy or programmatic issues that affect the Council's review and recommendations for a collective set of the projects.
-Part 2 describes these programmatic issues and possible resolutions, for Fish and Wildlife Committee and Council consideration at this time.
-The final version of this document will contain the Council's decisions on these programmatic issues, which in certain cases will then be conditions or recommendations that accompany the relevant project recommendations.
+Part 2 describes these programmatic issues and the Council's recommendations for resolving these issues.